Internship, Senior Thesis, Senior Project, and International Study Information

-- Having decided upon an Internship, Project or Study, complete and sign a contract
+- Having decided upon an Internship, Project, or Study, complete and sign the appropriate Huxley Learning Agreement/Contract

 - Arrange for your Advisor (Senior Thesis/Senior Project/International Study) or Huxley Internship Advisor (Ed Weber/ES 545) to get an override code so you can register

-- You will need to have a signed Internship Contract to register for internship credits
+- You will need to have a signed Huxley Learning Agreement/Internship Contract to register for internship credits

-- After the override has has entered, you will still need to register as usual
+- After the override has been entered, you will still need to register as usual

 Report Format and Style

-The content of the report must meet the instructor’s standards as documented in the Contract and are not a matter of College Policy.
+The content of the report must meet the instructor’s standards thoroughly address your learning objectives as documented in the Huxley Learning/Internship Agreement.
 The College does require the student meet the following format requirements: